denoland/std/README.md

    to copy the `STRIPE_SECRET_KEY` into your `.env` file.
 We recommend using the test key for your development environment.

+4. Configure Stripe's customer portal settings:

-4. Ensure your users can manage their subscription via Stripe's Customer portal by going to
+5. Ensure your users can manage their subscription via Stripe's Customer portal by going to
    [your Customer Portal settings](https://dashboard.stripe.com/test/settings/billing/portal) and toggling on: